jhnnyk/lukes-nuxt-site/content/projects/thehunt.md

 ---
-title: "The Hunt (for "Run!"
+title: "The Hunt (for 'Run!'
 Creative Jam 2025)"
 description: "A page about our game jam project"
 ---